RanjitPatil/RanjitPatil.github.io/_posts/2020-02-29-binary-bomb-lab-2.md

 ---
 # Introduction

-this is the phase number 2. in the last writeup I have solver the first phase of the binary bomb lab, So now let's move to the second phase.
+this is the phase number 2. in the last writeup I have solved the first phase of the binary bomb lab, So now let's move to the second phase.

 # Tools